 Cappella di S. Cecilia

 The plate shows to the far right the street leading to Piazza Giudia.
-The second building in this street is the old Palazzo Santacroce (a larger Palazzo Santacroce is opposite S. Carlo ai Catinari); its decoration, which reminds of Palazzo dei Diamanti in Ferrara - external link, is unique in Rome.
+The second building in this street is the old Palazzo Santacroce (a larger Palazzo Santacroce is opposite S. Carlo ai Catinari); its decoration, which reminds of Palazzo dei Diamanti in Ferrara (it opens in another window)) is unique in Rome.
 The two palaces were built at the same time towards the end of the XVth century.
 The Santacroce were the patrons of nearby S. Maria in Publicolis.

 The street leading from S. Carlo ai Catinari to the small church of S. Salvatore in Campo is very narrow and the unaware passer-by may fail to notice what is left of the painted fašade of a Renaissance house.
 Here lived Alessandro Lancia who held several positions in the Papal court at the time of Pope Paul III (1534-49).
 He paid homage to his master by having painted on his house the coat of arms of that pope (six fleurs-de-lis).